What is virtual memory? How to set it? Read this post to get answers.

 Novice to Virtual Memory

-Since Linux needs complicated commands, we take Windows XP for example to show how to set virtual memory.
+Since Linux needs complicated commands, we take Windows 10 for example to show how to set virtual memory.

 Veteran to Virtual Memory

 In fact, setting virtual memory size strictly according to the 1.5 to 3 times multiple relationships is not science.
 We had better set it according to actual needs.
-In the process of setting virtual memory size, you may turn to the Windows 2000/XP Pro/2003 built-in performance monitor.
+In the process of setting virtual memory size, you may turn to the Windows built-in performance monitor (taking Windows 10 as an example).

-4: The counter will begin to start after clicking “OK” button.
-Thus, you can make your daily operation on computer, and open and close all different applications and games that you use frequently.
-After using it for a few hours, the new counter can make a basic and complete assessment of your usage.
+10: Make your daily operation on computer, and run all different applications and games that you use frequently.
+After using it for a few hours, the new data collector set can make a basic and complete assessment of your usage.

-6: What you should note here is that the value in the log-file refers to the usage instead of the amount of paging files you use.
-That is to say, according to log-file, you will find that although system leaves 2GB paging file, only 25% paging file will be used.
+12: What you should note here is that the value in the report refers to the percentage of the paging file amount in use.
+That is to say, according to report, you will find that although system leaves 2GB paging file, only 25% paging file will be used.
 Therefore, the maximum size of the paging file is set to 512MB to save free space.
-As for the minimum value, you can figure out the average occupancy rate according to the log occupancy, and multiply it with the maximum value, thus you can get the desired value.

 It’s also important to notice that you had better put the paging file on the drive which does not contain operating system or applications if you have more than one disk.
 Keeping applications and paging files on different disks not only can minimize the usage of disk but also can improve the efficiency of disk.
 However, if you have only one disk and you put the paging files on a different volume in the same disk, it will not improve the efficiency of disk.